 Providing an employer-paid taxable bike benefit is optional.
-Employers are not required to provide a taxable bike benefit and choosing to provide a bike benefit does not make an employer compliant with the DC Commuter Benefits Law.
-To comply, employers must offer one of the three options described in this toolkit.
+Employers are not required to provide a taxable bike benefit, and choosing to provide a bike benefit does not make an employer compliant with the DC Commuter Benefits Law (to comply with the law employers must offer one of the three options described in this toolkit).